ymdatta/SimplyClip/README.md

 - 2. It then browses to 'google.com' and searches for a specific keyword.
 - 3. The first link is clicked and the text on the results page is copied.
 - 4. Then there is a check to make sure that the copied text exists in the SimplyClip extension.
-- Run `npm run test` to run the selenium automates tests.
+- Run `npm run test` to run the selenium automated tests.
 - Run `npm run instanbul-coverage` to check the code coverage.